Ocean Alley: 2024–present: Love Balloon

+In October 2025, Ocean Alley embarked on their Love Balloon US tour as well as their debut Latin America Tour across 10 headline dates.

+The start of 2026 marked the largest headline tour for Ocean Alley, selling over 80,000 tickets across their Love Balloon Australia & New Zealand Tour.
+The album also reclaimed the #1 position on the AUS Album ARIA chart.

 Impact

 According to Conor Lochrie of Beats Per Minute, Ocean Alley are "beloved in their home nation" and "have been on a steady incline to the summit of Australian music" since their formation in 2011.
 He additionally credits their success to their "upbeat and hazy style [being] embraced by both the festival crowd and the commercial mainstream."
 Ocean Alley have been cited as an influence by various Australian bands, including Archie, South Summit, and the Rions.